Faces of Change: Votes for Women Touring Exhibition comes to Mount Stewart

 9 Nov – 3 Feb 2018

-At Mount Stewart, we will be working in partnership with the National Portrait Gallery to present an exhibition of well-known but also rarely seen paintings, drawings and photographs loaned from the National Portrait Gallery.
-The exhibition will also include some of the property’s original collection of paintings and artefacts relating to Edith, Marchioness of Londonderry that reflect the story of one woman’s role in society and politics during a time of change and politicisation for women, by virtue of her socio-political role in society and her personification of the modern capabilities of women and the tactics employed by the peaceful suffragists compared to the militant suffragettes.
+At Mount Stewart, we are working in partnership with the National Portrait Gallery to present an exhibition of well-known but also rarely seen paintings, drawings and photographs loaned from the National Portrait Gallery.
+The exhibition also includes some of the property’s original collection of paintings and artefacts relating to Edith, Marchioness of Londonderry that reflect the story of one woman’s role in society and politics during a time of change and politicisation for women, by virtue of her socio-political role in society and her personification of the modern capabilities of women and the tactics employed by the peaceful suffragists compared to the militant suffragettes.

 Some special objects including surveillance photographs of militant suffragettes, issued to the National Portrait Gallery by Scotland Yard during the height of militant violence will be on display, alongside rarely seen portraits of key figures including suffragette leader Emmeline Pankhurst, and her daughters Christabel and Sylvia.
 Also included are portraits representing the legacy of the suffrage campaign, including a drawing of Nancy Astor, the first woman to take her seat as MP in the House of Commons, by John Singer Sargent.

 The exhibition presents an overview of the campaign for Votes for Women from the late 19th century until 1918.
 Photographs, prints, drawings and paintings from the Gallery’s collection will be displayed with some of the items from each property’s own collection which brings portraiture and places together to share stories that neither partner can tell as fully on their own.